 Republican Gov. Sam Brownback of Kansas, who leads a state long known for its aerospace presence, is hoping for a rebound after Boeing’s recent departure from the state.
 Aviation in Kansas was once dominated by Boeing’s presence as well as general aviation (GA) companies including Hawker Beechcraft, Cessna and Bombardier’s Learjet.
 But since Boeing’s devastating announced exit, the market there is changing.
 Airbus, which is planning to assemble Airbus A320s in Alabama, is already present ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Kansas Governor Sees Opportunities Following Boeing Departure".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Kansas Governor Sees Opportunities Following Boeing Departure".